 Kindly donated by the Worshipful Company of Saddlers, a handcrafted leather headcollar was awarded to the winning para rider from each grade in the Equissage Pulse Summer Gold Championships held as part of the LeMieux National Championships at Somerford Park

-- Grade 2 - Julie Payne (59 from Oxfordshire) who partnered Cornelia Cook’s Divinity to score 67.01% which topped the podium.
+- Grade 2 - Georgia Wilson who partnered Midnight II to score a magnificent 74.71% which topped the podium.

 The BDSC Pony Trophy